Encyclopedia of DNA and the United States Criminal Justice System

 About the Author(s)

-Louis J. Palmer, Jr., an attorney for the West Virginia Supreme Court of Appeals, is the author of numerous reference works on criminal justice.
-He lives in Pocatalico, West Virginia.
+Louis J. Palmer, Jr., former attorney for the West Virginia Supreme Court of Appeals, is the author of numerous reference works on criminal justice.
+He lives in Poinciana, Florida.

 Louis J. Palmer, Jr.